 CDR Justice M. Parrott, USN, MSN, DNAP, CRNA and Program Director

 CRNA Degree offered

-Cost of CRNA School at Military Nurse Anesthesia School
+Cost of CRNA School at Uniformed Services University Nurse Anesthesia School

 Cost of Tuition: Active duty service commitment to the military in exchange for free tuition and a full time salary for the duration of your education.

 Fees and expenses: books and instruments are supplied

 without charge or on a loan basis.

 Are you concerned that the Uniformed Services University Nurse Anesthesia Program won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).